 Separation is never easy, especially when children are involved.
 There are always lots of issues that need to be addressed.
-You may need to organise new financial arrangements, possibly arrange new accommodation and transport.
+You may need to organize new financial arrangements, possibly arrange new accommodation and transport.
 Then there is the difficult job of informing friends and family, which can affect your long-standing friendships.
 When children are involved a great deal of care needs to be taken to ensure their lives and wellbeing get impacted as little as possible.

 Even if you are not married, separation can still be complicated and involve legal paperwork.
 When children, child support, maintenance and property are affected by separation, legal advice and formal documents of agreements reach is likely to be of assistance.